 The French Revolution Brings Many Changes

-The French Revolution additionally achieved a defining moment in the food industry, since it initiated the fall of guilds.
-With guilds no longer functional, any French cook could create as well as offer any kind of food product they wished.
+The French Revolution initiated a defining moment in the food industry, as it instigated the fall of guilds.
+With guilds no longer functional, any French cook could create, as well as serve, any kind of food product they wished.
 This led to a type of enlightenment inside the French food industry.
-More gourmet specialists started to explore different avenues regarding different types of ingredients and meals.
+More gourmet specialists started to explore different avenues regarding types of ingredients and cultivation of meals.

 In the late 19th century and mid-20th century there started a modernization of haute cooking.
 Much of this new food owes its improvement to Georges Escoffier Auguste.
 Auguste was chef and a proprietor of numerous restaurants, and in addition, a culinary writer.
 A lot of Escoffier strategies in modernizing haute cooking were drawn from the formulas invented by Marine-Antonie Carême, a pioneer of grande cuisine.